nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ### Update data from API

 **Fetches the most updated availability data and stores it locally.**

 > Format: `update`

 - The command requires a valid API access token to function.
 - This overwrites any previous availability data for any carparks fetched by the API.
+- This command is useful for when the program is left opened for a very long time, and the data that has been fetched by the API at the start of the program becomes outdated.
+The user can then use this command to update the data fetched by the API without having to exit and terminate the program.

 Example of usage: